ology/Python-Music-Bassline-Generator/README.md

 To constrain the notes to a chosen set of scale degrees, use the `positions` attribute illustrated below.

 The one and only public method in this class is `generate()`.
 Which generates `n` MIDI pitch numbers given a named `chord`.
+If `format` is set to `ISO`, the method returns named notes.
 If `next_chord` is `True`, we perform an intersection of the two scales, and replace the final note of the generated phrase with a note of the intersection, if there are notes in common.
 If the `modal` attribute is set, then the chosen notes will be within the mode given the `keycenter` setting.
 If it is not set (the default), notes will be chosen as if the key has changed to the current chord.

 ## SYNOPSIS
 ```python